Kilimanjaro: 19,341′ (5,895 m)

 While it is one of our goals to help every climber on every Mountain Trip expedition reach the summit, Mountain Trip cannot guarantee you will reach the Kilimanjaro summit.
 Any number of factors, including weather, conditions encountered on the route, your personal level of fitness or ability, the abilities of your teammate(s) or any number of other circumstances, might result in you and/or your team turning around before reaching the summit.
 Failure to reach the Kilimanjaro summit due to any reason associated with mountaineering, such as weather, team dynamics, route conditions, avalanche and rockfall hazard, or due to your lack of fitness or preparation, are not the responsibility of Mountain Trip, and will not result in a refund or a rescheduling of your expedition.

 Many of the items on the list need to fit you well in order for you to fully enjoy your experience on the mountain.
 Please plan ahead with equipment purchased for your trip so you can be certain that your gear fits you well.
-Tanzania is not the place to discover that your pack is too small for your torso or that your boots give you blisters, as we will not have many options open to us at that point.
+Tanzania is not the place to discover that your pack is too small for your torso or that your boots give you blisters.
 Recommended items reflect the opinions of our guides.
 We have used and have faith in all of our recommendations, but they may not necessarily fit or work for you.

 Please follow this list closely and don’t hesitate to call or email us for clarifications, or to solicit an opinion about anything you are considering.
-Lastly, only bring quality gear that is in very good condition; we want you to be as prepared as possible for your Kilimanjaro trek.
+There is a very limited selection of gear available in Tanzania, so please don’t plan on purchasing anything there.
+Lastly, only bring quality gear that is in very good condition; we want you to be as prepared as possible for your trek.

 Please note: Porters will carry up to 33 pounds (15 kg) per climber in your soft-sided duffel bag.